-Seqwater's water treatment operations and supply system were assessed and eight risk assessment reviews completed during the reporting period.
-There are 34 water treatment schemes listed in Section 5.1 of the Information Notice for the approved DWQMP including the Gold Coast Desalination Plant and the Supply System.
+Assessment of Seqwater's water treatment operations and supply system and eight risk assessment reviews were completed during the reporting period.
+There are 34 water treatment schemes listed in Section 5.1 of the Information Notice for the approved DWQMP including, 32 water treatment plants the Gold Coast Desalination Plant and the Supply System.

-The findings from the recent risk assessment reviews are consistent with those reported in the previous 2019-20 DWQMP report (i.e. the main risks identified did not significantly change, and in most cases, pathogens are the predominant limiting hazard).
-From these recent reviews, significant risks and improvements were identified to reduce the risk to acceptable levels.
+The findings from the recent risk assessment reviews are consistent with those reported in the 2020-21 DWQMP report (i.e. the main risks identified did not significantly change, and in most cases, pathogens are the predominant limiting hazard).
+From these recent reviews, significant risks and improvements to reduce those risks to acceptable levels were identified.
 Multiple sites have identified opportunities for: